Using the cluster

 You can submit jobs to any of the following SLURM partitions (otherwise known as queues):

-Jobs running parallel across multiple nodes.
+Jobs requiring more than 24 cores, which may be distributed across multiple nodes.
 There is no upper limit on the number of nodes (other than how many there are), but remember that you are using a shared resource.
 Maximum run-time 30 days. - gpu

-Jobs requesting one or both of kennedy's GPU nodes.
+Jobs requesting one or more of the cluster's GPU nodes.
 Maximum run-time 30 days.
 Note that you still need to request the GPUs with the --gres flag.
-The following line would request both GPUs on a node:#SBATCH --gres=gpu:2
+The following line would request two GPUs on a node:#SBATCH --gres=gpu:2

 Small and short jobs, usually meant for tests or debugging.
 This partition is limited to one node and a maximum of two hours run-time.